John has worked for Fire Safety Service, Inc., Since July of 2000.

 Before Russ joined our family, he had a duel career field.
 Not only was he Military (Army, Army Reserve, National Guard and USAF Reserve) for 35 years, he was with the Postal Service for 36 years.

 When Russ retired from Military service, he retired as a Chief Master Sargent AF / Fire Chief.

 While serving his country he primarily worked and trained in the Fire Protection Field.

 Hazmat Incident Commander

 What does Russ do in his free time?
-He loves on his wife and chases his grandkids and loves every minute of it.
+He loves on his grandkids, and enjoys car shows.

 Michael started with Fire Safety Service, Inc., in February of 2016.

 Before Michael started with FSS he was a career Fire fighter of 39 years.
 When Michael White retired, he retired as Captain.
 To this day, many people that knew him in the Fire Department still call him Captain White.